milgra/mmfm/MANUAL.md

-# Multimedia File Manager User Guide
+# MultiMedia File Manager User Guide

 Welcome to Multimedia File Manager!
 I put a lot of effort in the making of this application and I hope that using this application fills your heart with warmth, pride and childlike joy!